Boletus abruptibulbus: Description

 A drop of dilute ammonia (as a 12% NH4OH solution) placed on the cap surface immediately turns dark red.
 If placed on the bulbous part of the stem base of a dried specimen, it will turn dark for roughly 15 seconds before starting to fade.

-The spores are smooth, spindle-shaped, and measure 13.5–19.8 by 5.0–7.2 µm—rather large for a member of the Boletaceae.
-Grayish-yellow or greenish yellow when mounted in a dilute potassium hydroxide, they are dextrinoid (yellowish- or reddish-brown) when stained with Melzer's reagent.
-The basidia (spore-bearing cells in the hymenium) are club-shaped, hyaline (translucent), four-spored, and measure 28.8–42.3 by 7.2–11.7 µm.
-The hymenium contains basidioles (immature or aborted basidia), which are club-shaped and measure 20.7–35.1 by 7.2–9.0 µm.
-Pleurocystidia (cystidia on the surface of the tubes) range in shape from somewhat spindle-shaped to cylindrical, and are hyaline, smooth, and thin-walled, with dimensions of 41.4–61.2 by 7.2–10.8 µm.
-Cystidia on the edges of the pores (cheilocystidia) are 31.5–49.5 by 7.2–13.5 µm, spindle-shaped to centrally swollen, hyaline, smooth, and thin-walled.
+The spores are smooth, spindle-shaped, and measure 13.5–19.8 by 5.0–7.2 μm—rather large for a member of the Boletaceae.
+Grayish-yellow or greenish yellow when mounted in a dilute potassium hydroxide, dextrinoid (yellowish- or reddish-brown) when stained with Melzer's reagent.
+The basidia (spore-bearing cells in the hymenium) are club-shaped, hyaline (translucent), four-spored, and measure 28.8–42.3 by 7.2–11.7 μm.
+The hymenium contains basidioles (immature or aborted basidia), which are club-shaped and measure 20.7–35.1 by 7.2–9.0 μm.
+Pleurocystidia (cystidia on the surface of the tubes) range in shape from somewhat spindle-shaped to cylindrical, and are hyaline, smooth, and thin-walled, with dimensions of 41.4–61.2 by 7.2–10.8 μm.
+Cystidia on the edges of the pores (cheilocystidia) are 31.5–49.5 by 7.2–13.5 μm, spindle-shaped to centrally swollen, hyaline, smooth, and thin-walled.
 Clamp connections are absent from the hyphae.

 The bulbous base, large spores, and distinctive habitat are characteristic features that make this species readily distinguishable from other boletes.
-It has a coloration and cap texture similar to Boletus flaviporus and B. auriporus, but the spores of these species are shorter (11–15 µm and 11–16 µm, respectively).
+It has a coloration and cap texture similar to Boletus flaviporus and B. auriporus, but the spores of these species are shorter (11–15 μm and 11–16 μm, respectively).

 Habitat and distribution

 The fruit bodies of Boletus abruptibulbus grow singly or in groups in sand.
-The species is known only from the Gulf Coast of the Florida Panhandle, where fruiting occurs on older sand dunes, particularly in areas where the habit changes from coastal scrub to oak-pine woods.
+The species is known only from the Gulf Coast of the Florida Panhandle, where fruiting occurs on older dunes, particularly in areas where the habit changes from coastal scrub to oak-pine woods.
 This latter habitat is characterized by the presence of the tree species Sand Live Oak (Quercus geminata), Myrtle Oak (Q. myrtifolia), and Sand Pine (Pinus clausa).
 Fruiting occurs from December to March.
-Boletus abruptibulbus is one of only three North American Boletaceae species that occur in coastal sand dunes; the others are Leccinum arenicola, found in New Brunswick, Canada, and Phylloporus arenicola, described from Oregon.
+Boletus abruptibulbus is one of only three North American Boletaceae species in coastal dunes; the others are Leccinum arenicola, found in New Brunswick, Canada, and Phylloporus arenicola, described from Oregon.